gratianlup/CompactCollections/README.md

 - **IntObjectHashMap**: maps *Integer* -> *Object*.
 - **IntPairHashMap**: maps *Integer x Integer* -> *Integer*.
 - **IntPairObjectHashMap**: maps *Integer x Integer* -> *Object*.
 - **VariableIntHashMap**: maps *Integer* -> *Integer*, uses variable-length integers for the values.
-Requires about 20% less memory than *VariableIntHashMap*, but has slower query time.
+Requires about 20% less memory than *IntHashMap*, but has slower query time.
 - **VariableIntPairHashMap**: maps *Integer x Integer* -> *Integer*, uses variable-length integers for the keys and values.
-Requires about 35% less memory then *VariableIntPairHashMap*, but has slower query time.
+Requires about 35% less memory than *IntPairHashMap*, but has slower query time.

 #### Benchmarks